Santa Cruz Brigit's Circle

 We name this time as a pivotal time in history, a time when a new way of living is being birthed in the endless cycle of death and rebirth.
-We name this moment as one of leaving old ways behind, and with an intention to live sacred lives, we turn our light towards yours, as a way to provide new illumination for all, and to be one more light in the human community that has turned back towards an honoring of the Divine Mother, the feminine God.
+We name this moment as one of leaving old ways of separation and violence behind, and with an intention to live sacred lives, we turn our light towards yours, as a way to provide new illumination for all, and to be one more light in the human community that has turned back towards an honoring of the Divine Mother, the feminine God.

 We know you represent the Mother Goddess, the Source and the Light, that you are the patroness of smithcraft, the art of using the flame to transform material.
 We know that you are the patroness of healing, of birthing babies and the birthing of new forms of consciousness through physical and psychic healing.
 We know that you are the patroness of poetry, the making of pictures with words, and the power of the word to weaken the sword and sway the heart.
 We wish to practice these arts, in large and small ways, in the every day living of our lives, and we know that our practice of them is a way to honor and praise you.

 We are gathered on this day in history, Brigit, to relight your sacred flame and to carry that intention with us into our lives.
 We wish to live sacred lives in which all elements are honored, in which trees are called sacred, in which the flame is tended as holy itself, in which the earth and the mother of us all can come dancing back into history, together.